-Updated August 24, 2019: On the surface of it the Xiaomi Mi 4 looks like it’s predecessor, the Mi3, but it is NOTHING like it.
-The original was/is a fine, mono display smart band which my wife LOVES, but the Mi 4 is a full colour model while still retaining several days battery life (20 according to Xiaomi and I will go along with that, the band has hardly been off my wrist for 11-12 days now (other than when swimming in the sea or taking showers – I’m convinced it is waterproof as claimed but I’d rather not push my luck – I love the unit too much) and is still showing 60% battery charge.
-Xiaomi have provided us a much needed watch face library and this smart band also supports various independent watch-face libraries.
-I love it.
+On the surface of it the Xiaomi Mi 4 looks like it’s predecessor, the Mi3, but it is NOTHING like it.
+The original was/is a fine, mono display smart band which my wife LOVES, but the Mi 4 is a full colour model while still retaining the best part of a month battery life - 20 according to Xiaomi and I went WAY past that with some very enthusiastic use including downloading hundreds of watch-faces - the band has hardly been off my wrist (now including swimming in the sea and taking showers) and I’ve only just charged it as the battery was showing 18%.

 I already have a MI account but signing up is easy.
 Once signed in, the band started to display in English – job done.
 No ECG or Oxygen levels in this model – indeed facilities are basic compared to some – but the quality is very good.
 As soon as the watch had charge in it, both the app and the firmware updated to the latest versions.